Sheridan, South Dakota: Founding and growth

 Sheridan began as a gold mining camp in the Black Hills, was laid out in the spring of 1875, and was originally called Golden City.
-It is the third oldest camp in the Black Hills.
+It is the third-oldest camp in the Black Hills.
 There were several mines in the area, including: the Queen Bee, J.R., Blue Lead and Calumet.
 One of the first rich placers was found there in 1875.
 That October, $3,000 worth of gold was taken out by placer miners.
 By February 1876, Golden City had several residents, four stores, and many houses.
 A stage line connecting Deadwood to Denver ran through the town, leading to more growth.
-In 1877, the town was renamed to Sheridan, in honor of U.S. Army General Philip Sheridan.
-It became the temporary county seat of Pennington County.
-The courthouse was built by the citizens in late 1877 and that October, held the first term of the U.S. Circuit Court west of the Missouri River.
+In 1877, the town was renamed in honor of Philip Sheridan.
+It became the temporary county seat of Pennington County; the courthouse was built by the citizens in late 1877 and that October, held the first term of the U.S. Circuit Court west of the Missouri River.